Picture Book Art

 Juvenile Parent/Teacher Resource - J 741.642 Sal

-Interesting overview of media, materials, and techniques used by artists to create stories with pictures.
+Explore this interesting overview of media, materials, and techniques used by artists to create stories with pictures.
 Useful for an experienced artist looking to begin picture book illustration work or a lay person just wanting to get an in-depth overview of the various techniques involved in creating picture book artwork.
-Beautiful examples of each technique provided.
+Beautiful examples of each technique are provided.

 Show Me a Story! : Why Picture Books Matter : Conversations with 21 of the World's Most Celebrated Illustrators